SouthGreenPlatform/VcfHunter/README.md

     --mat: A matrix file containing allele grouping with either "K-mean_GROUP" or "GROUP" columns, if "K-mean_GROUP" does not exists the "GROUP" column will be used.
 These files are those generated by FACTORIAL (*_matrix_4_PCA.tab), SNP_CLUST (*_kMean_allele.tab) or  FILTER_ON_MAX_GP_PROP (*_kMean_allele_filtered_with_x_value.tab).
-    --names: A one column file containing accession names to treat (it is not necessarilly thoses used in the Factorial analysis but they must share variant sites).
+    --names: A one column file containing accession names to treat (it is not necessarily those used in the Factorial analysis but they must share variant sites).
     --namesH: A two column file containing accession names used to simulate populations.
     --chr: Chromosomes names to work with (each chromosome names should be separated by ":").
 If not filled, all chromosomes will be used.